 My next read was Double Exposure by Bridget Birdsall in which an intersexed teen (having both male and female sexual organs) leaves his bullying high school across the country to start fresh as a girl in a Wisconsin high school.
 Her lifelong interest in basketball helps her make friends and eventually keeps her sane when her past inevitably roars into the present.

-This is not normally the sort of thing I’d read, and maybe that’s exactly why it’s good to change habits once in a while.
+This is not normally the sort of thing I’d read (I’m not into basketball), but maybe that’s exactly why it’s good to change habits once in a while.
 It’s good to expand your world.
-Double Exposure‘s story was engaging, the characters sympathetic, and the conflict real for our times.
+Double Exposure‘s story was engaging (main plot, subplots, and enough basketball talk to learn something but not so much the book becomes mainly a sports story).
+The characters were sympathetic, and the conflict was real for our times.
 I’d recommend it to anyone who might benefit seeing the grey between the lines.
 In the interest of full disclosure, I acknowledge that I have met the author through events at SCBWI, but that doesn’t matter.
 It’s an enlightening read.

 What about you?
 Read any good books lately?